lsst/ci_cpp_gen3/tests/data/README.rst

 Please take care to understand what and why the results have changed before simply copying the new results in place.

+Checks run as part of DM-49219 make it clear that the measured PTC read noise values are not trustworthy, so tests that rely on these values are likely to fail in a way that looks random (amplifiers with plausible PTC read noise values may pass, while those with values like 0.5(e-) will always fail).
+When the testdata package is updated with a better selection of inputs, these tests should be checked to ensure that we're matching in this CI package what we want to do with real data.

 bfk
 ===